Ansys

 Parallel batch usage

-It seems that best usage of parallel fluent differs from HW where fluent runs (infiniband vs. omnipath), as a rule of thumb you can use:
+It seems that the best usage of parallel fluent differs from HW, where fluent runs (infiniband vs. omnipath), as a rule of thumb, you can use:

-To utilize homogeneous cluster (fluent cannot optimally use nodes with different performance) , one should submit via:
+To utilise a homogeneous cluster (fluent cannot optimally use nodes with different performance), one should submit via:

 qsub -l select=N:…:infiniband=^none -l place=group=cluster …